-(a) Practicing nursing as a Licensed Practical Nurse (LPN), Registered Nurse (RN), Nurse Practitioner (NP), Certified Registered Nurse Anesthetist (CRNA), or Clinical Nurse Specialist (CNS) without a current license or certificate; or prescribing, dispensing, or distributing drugs without current nurse practitioner prescription writing authority, due to failure to renew and continuing to practice - \$100 each 30 day period up to \$5,000.
+(a) Practicing nursing as a Licensed Practical Nurse (LPN), Registered Nurse (RN), Nurse Practitioner (NP), Certified Registered Nurse Anesthetist (CRNA) or Clinical Nurse Specialist (CNS) without a current license or certificate or Board required concurrent national certification; or prescribing, dispensing, or distributing drugs without current prescription writing authority, due to failure to renew and continuing to practice \$50 per day, up to \$5,000.

-(b) Using a limited license to practice nursing for other than its intended purpose - \$100 per day.
+(b) Using a limited license to practice nursing for other than its intended purpose \$100 per day.

-(c) Nurses not licensed in Oregon hired to meet a temporary staffing shortage who fail to make application for an Oregon license by the day placed on staff - \$100 per day up to \$3,000.
+(c) Nurses not licensed in Oregon hired to meet a temporary staffing shortage who fail to make application for an Oregon license by the day placed on staff \$100 per day up to \$3,000.

-(d) Practicing nursing prior to obtaining an Oregon license by examination or endorsement - \$100 per day.
+(d) Practicing nursing prior to obtaining an Oregon license by examination or endorsement \$100

-(e) Nurse imposter - up to \$5,000.
-"Nurse Imposter" means an individual who has not attended or completed a nursing education program or who is ineligible for nursing licensure as a LPN or RN and who practices or offers to practice nursing or uses any title, abbreviation, card or device to indicate that the individual is licensed to practice nursing in Oregon.
+(e) Nurse imposter up to \$5,000.
+"Nurse Imposter" means an individual who has not attended or completed a nursing education program or who is ineligible for nursing licensure or certification as a LPN, RN, NP, CRNA or CNS and who practices or offers to practice nursing or uses any title, abbreviation, card or device to indicate that the individual is so licensed or certified to practice nursing in Oregon; and

-(f) Conduct derogatory to the standards of nursing - \$500-\$5,000.
+(f) Conduct derogatory to the standards of nursing \$1,000-\$5,000.
 The following factors will be considered in determining the dollar amount, to include, but not be limited to: